LBL-EESA/TECA/doc/rtd/developer.rst

 array's elements.
 Once the smart pointer is released, the array's elements are no longer safe to access, and doing so may result in a nasty crash.
 Second, data accessed through the accessibility methods should not be modified.
-This is because when a temprary has been used the changes will be lost.
+This is because when a temporary has been used the changes will be lost.
 Getting write access to an array's elements is discussed below.

-The `teca_variant_array_util` defines conveneince accessibility functions that simplify use in the most common scenarios.
-These functions do the following: perform a cast to a typed variant array, call array's the accessibility method, and get a read only pointer to the array's elemnts for use in calculations.
+The `teca_variant_array_util` defines convenience accessibility functions that simplify use in the most common scenarios.
+These functions do the following: perform a cast to a typed variant array, call array's the accessibility method, and get a read only pointer to the array's elements for use in calculations.

 .. code-block:: c++